Digital Collections

 Methods

 The majority of objects will be digitized by VRC students and staff using a copy stand with DSLR camera.
-In specific instances, 2-dimensional objects may be captured on flatbed scanners, an overhead BookEye scanner, or the large-format sheet scanner at the University of Chicago Map Collection.
-Slides and negatives will be captured on the VRC’s Hasselblad Flextight X5 film scanner.
+In specific instances, 2-dimensional objects may be captured on flatbed scanners, an overhead Copibook scanner, or the large-format sheet scanner at the University of Chicago Map Collection.
+Slides and negatives will be captured on the VRC’s Hasselblad Flextight X5 film scanner or the Negative Supply DSLR equipment.

 Metadata